If your small business is trying to leverage social media for marketing, you’re probably struggling to build a large, engaged audience.

 “Human PSE is truly Olympian,” writes molecular biologist John Medina in Brain Rules.
 “Tests performed years ago showed that people could remember 2,500 pictures with at least 90 percent accuracy several days post-exposure, even though the subjects saw each picture for about 10 seconds.

-That kind of recall is even more critical when considering the deluge of content people scroll through every day on social media.
+That recall is even more critical when considering the deluge of content people scroll through daily on social media.

 It’s not limited to adding pretty photos to your content – although that matters, too.